michael-pitt/CTPPSDiamondsStripsAnalyzer/README.md

 scram b -j 8
 ```

-If your are using the latest CMSSW release which include them:
+If you are using the latest CMSSW release which include them:

 ```
 cmsrel CMSSW_9_2_6